HRizwan1/2019-team-06f/reports/sprint-03/report.md

 * Restricted privileges for unregistered users have only read access to index page
 * To develop the user panel by allowing registered users to upload images
 * Gathered images for 15 test user and stored all these images in database (225 photos downloaded)
-* Successfully inserted Photo hashtags for all the images in database
+* Inserted Photo hashtags for all the images in database
 * Fixed the footer on the admin page
 * Added a vertical scroll bar table into admin page view all users
 * Successfully changed md5 hash password to SHA1-hash-SHA-1 with salt to hash the user passwords
 * Website pulls from the database to display photos in user accounts
-* Users can successfully upload images from their registered account
+* Users can upload images from their registered account

 ### Project Requirements: